Sobek in Egyptian Mythology

 However, there are some accounts that believe that Sobek was the son of Horus.
 Depicting Sobek as the son of Horus often times accentuates his good side and attributes.

-The snake god Renenutet was commonly regarded as the wife of Sobek.
-Renenutet was venerated by the Egyptians as the guardian of the harvest.
-Together, Sobek and Renenutet bore a son called Khonsu – a moon and time deity.
+The snake goddess of fertility Renenutet was commonly regarded as the wife of Sobek.
+Renenutet was venerated by the Egyptians as the guardian of the harvest as well as the kings and rulers of Egypt.
+Ancient Egyptians believed that Sobek and Renenutet bore a son called Khonsu – a moon and time deity.
+The temple of Medinet Madi at Faiyum was dedicated to both Sobek and Renenutet

 How did Sobek become the God of the Nile?